 Why do many large companies view themselves as being “too big to fail”?

 The term ‘too big to fail’ was coined after the 2008 financial crisis.
-Being ‘too big to fail’ was seemingly the impression that many huge companies had of themselves; they were so large, that if they went bust they’d have a catastrophic chain effect upon the economy, and would, therefore, have to be bailed out.
+Being ‘too big to fail’ was seemingly the impression that many huge companies had of themselves.
+They were so large, that if they went bust, they’d have a catastrophic chain effect upon the economy.
+Therefore, would have to be bailed out.
 The name that springs to mind, of course, is that of Lehman Brothers.

 Many contest that simple business acumen such as considering when money can be paid back and not allowing the business to fall into too much debt could have avoided the initial reckless lending, and subsequent collapse that followed.
 Alas, this didn’t happen.
 You may have noticed that Lehman Brothers are no longer with us today.